Skip to content

 def __init__(self, ligand, config=None, save=True):

-"""Constructor method
+"""Constructor method"""

 self.save = save